Is a Parallel Universe Changing Our Reality?

-The Mandela Effect, sometimes referred to as the Berenstain Bears Conspiracy, is a phenomenon in which people report having the same false memories, leading to a belief that something is changing reality.
+Sometimes referred to as the Berenstain Bears Conspiracy, the Mandela Effect is a phenomenon in which people report having the same false memories, leading to a belief that something is changing reality.

 And individual memory lapses are easily written off when everyone else’s memory says otherwise.
 But how does one explain false memories that are held by a significantly large portion of the population?